AMC Entertainment Holdings (AMC) Q3 2017 Results - Earnings Call Transcript

 David Richard Hargreaves - Stifel Financial

 Hi.
 I was just looking at the bond covenants and trying to figure out where your restricted payment capacity is at the moment.
 It looks to me like your accumulated builder is probably something on the order of $880 million.
-There's an excluded amount of $327 million under the tightest set (01:23:00) of covenants and then another carve out of $400 million.
+There's an excluded amount of $327 million under the tightest of covenants and then another carve out of $400 million.
 That would get us to about $1.6 billion.
 I'm wondering if that's more or less what you guys think the number is.

 Craig R. Ramsey - AMC Entertainment Holdings, Inc.